-The overall average change in new car forecasts between January and February is approximately -0.20% at 36/60, which is broadly in line with the normal expectation of the seasonal change for full year forecasts at this time of year.
+The overall average change in new car forecasts between February and March is approximately +2.3% at 36/60, which is slightly less than the normal expectation of the seasonal change for full year forecasts at this time of year and includes the impact of moving from the 2022 71 registration plate to the 2022 22 plate.
+This as a result of both increased forecast reductions via Interproduct analysis and the forecast changes at the sector reviews being slightly larger than those expected from typical model aging.